Arizona Daily Star

-The Arizona Daily Star is the major morning daily newspaper that serves Tucson and surrounding districts of southern Arizona in the United States.
+The Arizona Daily Star is an American daily newspaper based in Tucson, Arizona, and owned by Lee Enterprises.
+It serves Tucson and surrounding districts of Southern Arizona in the United States.

 History

+1877–1925

 L. C. Hughes was the Arizona Territory governor and founder of the Arizona Star, in 1877.
 The precursor to the Arizona Daily Star was The Bulletin, the first daily newspaper published in Tucson.
 It was started March 1, 1877 by L.C.
 Hughes and Charles Tully, later publishers of The Star.
 The Bulletin was succeeded by The Arizona Tri-Weekly Star, under the same ownership March 29, 1877.

 The Arizona Weekly Star was established June 28, 1877.
 A.E.
 Fay became co-editor with L.C.
 Hughes July 5, 1877, and on Aug.
 23 of the same year Fay became the sole proprietor.

 Hughes returned to The Star in January, 1879, first as co-publisher with Fay and a few months later as sole owner.

-On June 26, 1879, The Arizona Daily Star was started.
+On June 26 of the same year, The Arizona Daily Star was started.
 The first edition had the wrong date at the top of the page.

 The Star moved its quarters from Maiden Lane to Church and Congress streets in Downtown Tucson July 28, 1881.
 The Arizona Daily Star and The Arizona Weekly Star were placed in the control of The Star Publishing company Aug.
 28, 1885.
 Hughes continued as editor and manager.
 L.C.
 Hughes and family sold The Star to W.B.
 Kelly "and associates" in July 1907.
 On Sept.
 8, 1907, The Star issued the largest regular edition of a newspaper ever printed in Arizona.
 The Star passed onto the control and management of the State Consolidated Published company, headed by George H. Kelly.

 In August, 1910, the Kelly interest sold its holdings in the State Consolidated Publishing company to Dr. James Douglas, then president of the Copper Queen Consolidated Mining company, which in 1917 was taken over, as the Copper Queen branch by the Phelps-Dodge corporation.
 On Dec.
 31, 1917, the Star moved its plant from North Church Street to 33 W. Congress Street.